GayathriSF4912/boldsign-esignature-skills/README.md

 ## Installation

 1. Download or clone this repository.
-2. Copy the `BoldSign/` folder into your Claude skills directory.
+2. Copy the `BoldSign/` folder into your skills directory.
 3. Start prompting Claude with BoldSign eSignature tasks.

 Example install path used in our documentation: